expressjs/express/docs/guide.md

       });
     });

-With route preconditions our placeholders can be mapped to callbacks which may perform validation, coercion, or even loading data from a database.
+With preconditions our params can be mapped to callbacks which may perform validation, coercion, or even loading data from a database.
 Below we invoke _app.param()_ with the parameter name we wish to map to some middleware, as you can see we receive the _id_ argument which contains the placeholder value.
 Using this we load the user and perform error handling as usual, and simple call _next()_ to pass control to the next precondition or route handler.

     app.param('userId', function(req, res, next, id){
       User.get(id, function(err, user){